RPM | REQUIREMENTS AND POLICIES MANUAL

 • Understand and appropriately apply Lab and funding sponsor financial policies, guidelines, and contract terms.

-• Ensure all costs (labor, procurements, travel, etc.) are appropriate, allowable, and allocable to the project/activity benefitting from the cost.
+• Ensures there is adequate documentation to demonstrates that all costs (labor, procurements, travel, etc.) are appropriate, allowable, and allocable to the project/activity benefitting from the cost.

 • Have overall financial responsibility and accountability for the programs/projects/functions they manage.

 • Manage and control project funds in a prudent manner and expend funds in accordance with the restrictions imposed by contract terms and Lab policies.
-Note that while PMs/PIs may delegate the day-to-day management of project finances to other professional staff, accountability for compliance with contractual and financial requirements cannot be delegated and remains with the PI.
+Note that while PMs/PIs may delegate the day-to-day management of project finances to other professional staff, accountability for compliance with contractual and financial requirements still remains with the PI/PM.

 • Understand and appropriately apply Lab and funding sponsor financial policies, guidelines, and contract terms.

-• Ensure all costs (labor, procurements, travel, etc.) are appropriate, allowable, and allocable to the project/activity benefitting from the cost.
+• Ensure all commitments/costs (labor, procurements, travel, etc.) are appropriate, allowable, and allocable to the project/activity benefitting from the cost.

 • Have a responsibility to ensure, in consultation with the division's or area's OCFO resource management staff, that costs charged to their projects are allowable.